How fast do all members of the electromagnetic spectrum travel in a vacuum?

 Gain the confidence you need for the SQA National 5 Physics Exam with our comprehensive quiz.
 Test yourself with multiple choice questions that include hints and explanations.
 Be prepared and succeed in your exam!

-All members of the electromagnetic spectrum, including radio waves, microwaves, infrared, visible light, ultraviolet, X-rays, and gamma rays, travel at the same speed in a vacuum.
-This speed is known as the speed of light, which is approximately 3 x 10^8 meters per second.
+All members of the electromagnetic spectrum, which includes radio waves, microwaves, infrared, visible light, ultraviolet, X-rays, and gamma rays, travel at the same speed in a vacuum.
+This speed is a fundamental constant known as the speed of light, denoted by the symbol "c."

 Subscribe